Saj-nicole A. Joni: Publications

-Saj-nicole is a best selling author, whose most recent book, Get Big Things Done, with co-author Erica Dhawan, Palgrave Macmillan, published in 2015, and The Right Fight, with co-author Damon Beyer, Harper Collins, published in 2010.
-Saj-nicole’s first book, The Third Opinion, published in 2004.
-A frequent speaker with a regular column featured on Forbes.com, Saj-nicole has appeared on National Public Radio Marketplace, and has appeared in publications including The Harvard Business Review and Fast Company.
+Joni is an author, whose most recent book was Get Big Things Done with co-author Erica Dhawan, was published in 2015.
+It was nominated for an Audie Award in 2016.
+Previously, she wrote The Right Fight, with co-author Damon Beyer, Harper Collins, published in 2010.
+Joni’s first book, The Third Opinion was published in 2004.
+A frequent speaker with a regular column featured on Forbes.com, Joni has appeared on National Public Radio Marketplace, and has appeared in publications including The Harvard Business Review and Fast Company.